skypilot-org/skypilot/docs/source/examples/sky-serve.rst

     run: python -m http.server 8080

-You can found more configurations in :ref:`here <service-yaml-spec>`.
+You can find more configurations in :ref:`here <service-yaml-spec>`.
 This example will spin up two replicas of the service, each listening on port 8080.
 The service is considered ready when it responds to :code:`GET /health` with a 200 status code.
 You can customize the readiness probe by specifying a different path in the :code:`readiness_probe` field.
 By calling:

 .. code-block:: console